End of communism in Hungary: Domestic political resistance

-The Hungarian communist elite believed the economic crisis they faced could turn into social upheaval, which came on the backs of decreasing real wages, high inflation, and a mounting debt crisis.
+The Hungarian Communist elite believed the economic crisis they faced could turn into social upheaval, which came on the backs of decreasing real wages, high inflation, and a mounting debt crisis.
 A survey from 1986 said that 61% of the Hungarian population described their position as hopeless or continually worsening.
 Since real wages continued to drop in the following years, there is little reason to believe that the attitudes towards the economic situation became more positive in 1989.
 Another survey from 1989 indicates that the Hungarians were fully aware of their relative decline.
 80% of those surveyed thought Austrians had a higher standard of living, while only 13% believed that Hungarians were better off.

-Nevertheless, after 1968 formed an illegal group of thinkers and activists, the so-called Democratic Opposition [hu]) which loosely connected to the Budapest School.
+After 1968, an illegal group of thinkers and activists, known as the Democratic Opposition [hu], which loosely connected to the Budapest School, was formed.
 They were heavily observed and oppressed by the regime though later they played an important role during the changes.

-Hungarian elites were in agreement that the country was undergoing a severe economic crisis which required radical reforms.
-However, they disagreed as to whether or not political democratization was a prerequisite for gaining public support for said reforms.
+Hungarian elites were in agreement that the country was undergoing a severe economic crisis, which required radical reforms; however, they disagreed as to whether or not political democratization was a prerequisite for gaining public support for said reforms.
 Politically, the 1980s brought a wave of discontent and demands for reform.
 Unlike in 1956, there were many reformers from within as well as outside of the MSZMP, showing the political fragmentation of the Hungarian system.
 Radical reformers and many others demanded a multi-party system which was impossible to attain under a Soviet system.
 They did not want the Soviet system, but instead to claim the right to national self-determination.
-On the other hand, General Secretary Grosz was known for advocating "one-party pluralism."
-In December 1988, Prime Minister Miklós Németh expressed the attitude of many reformers by stating publicly that "the market economy is the only way to avoid a social catastrophe or a long, slow death."
+On the other hand, General Secretary Grosz was known for advocating "one-party pluralism".
+In December 1988, Prime Minister Miklós Németh expressed the attitude of many reformers by stating publicly that the market economy was "the only way to avoid a social catastrophe or a long, slow death".
 This fear that continued economic decline would lead to social upheaval is usually given as the main reason for the regime's decision to negotiate with the opposition, and a prime pressure that caused the fall of socialism in Hungary.